Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We did get one map updated recently… the general influenza chart…

-I find it super interesting that all those disclaimers explaining the data only show up when you copy over the image, and are not available on the website itself.
+I find it super interesting that all those disclaimers explaining the data only show up when you copy over the image and are unavailable on the website.

 Should also point out that it’s not just Influenza and COVID to watch out for…